rubiety/flight_leverage/source/blog/2014-08-06-round-the-world-on-us-airways-90k-award.markdown

 2. 90,000 miles in Business Class from Mexico & the Caribbean to "Southeast Asia"

-The US to North Asia award has since been devalued to 110,000 miles (though eirst class remains a very lucrative 120,000 miles), but the second item remains unchanged: 90,000 miles from Mexico or the Carribbean to Southeast Asia.
+The US to North Asia award has since been devalued to 110,000 miles (though first class remains a very lucrative 120,000 miles), but the second item remains unchanged: 90,000 miles from Mexico or the Carribbean to Southeast Asia.
 That's a heck of a deal!
-It's especially perverse because it costs 120,000 miles to go to Southeast Asia from the US - so you save 30,000 miles by starting in Mexico.
+It's especially perverse because it costs 120,000 miles to go to Southeast Asia *from the US* - so you save 30,000 miles by starting in Mexico.

 **Back in December, when US Airways was still in Star Alliance, I decided to book